PaangG13/Computer-Vision/Computer Vision-Object Detection/README.md

 ## 4 Marking Scheme:

-Marks will be given based on the performance that you achieve on the test and the submitted report file.
-TAs will perform an evaluation of the predicted answers.

 The marking scheme has three parts, (1) the completeness of the code (30% marks), (2) the performance ranking based on mAP (40% marks), and (3) the final report (30% marks):